-The Poverty Simulation is thought-provoking and promotes insightful conversation about the realities of poverty.
+A poverty simulation can be a profoundly moving experience.
+It is thought provoking and promotes insightful conversation about the realities of poverty.
 It demonstrates the importance of a community working together to address the problem of poverty.
 Most importantly, it inspires action and moves people to get involved in making a difference.

 As the simulation concludes, participants come together to discuss their experience.
-The power of this unique learning resource is its ability to provide real insight into the barriers that limited-income families face daily and to motivate participants to work for change in their communities.
+The power of this unique learning resource is its ability to provide real insight into the barriers that low-income families face daily, and to motivate participants to work for change in their communities.

 Any group of 40 or more people can participate in a simulation.
 CAP has presented simulations for civic organizations, businesses, community groups, college student groups, faith-based organizations, school faculty, and community organizations, among others.